gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/a-basic-cache.md

 In your browser, go to the `EXTERNAL-IP` of the `bike-incidents-deployment` and you should see a working *Bike Incidents* app.

-If you would like to confirm that your Bike Incident app is connected to your Tanzu GemFire cluster
+### Confirm your app is connected to your Tanzu GemFire cluster

-In a terminal
+* Open a terminal

 * Start gfsh for kubernetes
     ```